-I can actually thank my experience with cancer for my new reading habits.
+I can thank my experience with cancer for my new reading habits.
 Determined to understand my illness and what was going on inside my body, I consumed every medical paper I could get my hands on.
-Even my Oncologist commented that I could deliver his university lectures for him when he was on holiday!
-An objective appreciation for my cancer helped me deal with it better, make much more informed decisions as part of my treatment process (there were some very close calls) and, to this day, live with the aftermath.
-Because serious illness is as much a head-game as it is a physical experience, I transitioned from reading just medical texts to books about psychology, then on to books about the world around me in general.
-One of the few advantages of six months of chemotherapy and rehabilitation is that you have a lot of time on your hands.
+An objective appreciation for my cancer helped me deal with it better, make much more informed decisions as part of my treatment process, and live with the aftermath.
+Serious illness is as much a head-game as it is a physical experience, so I transitioned from reading medical texts to books about psychology, then on to books about the world around me in general.
+Six months of chemotherapy and rehabilitation means you a lot of time on your hands.
 In 2016 I became a reading machine!

-My hypothesis was simple: if reading can help me better understand and deal with illness, then could it help me better understand and deal with life?
-It’s hardly a scientific test, but I’m convinced that the answer to this question is yes.
+If reading could help me better understand and deal with illness, then could it help me better understand and deal with life?
+The answer to this question was a resounding yes.
 Knowledge leads to wisdom, the Return On Investment (the price of books) and the compound interest (on accumulated wisdom) is exponential.
-By my logic, reading gives you a compelling competitive advantage in life!
+Reading gives you a compelling competitive advantage in life!
 Charlie Munger, Warren Buffet’s business partner at Berkshire Hathaway, sums it up best:

 In my whole life, I have known no wise people (over a broad subject matter area) who didn’t read all the time – none, zero.
 You’d be amazed at how much Warren reads [he’s purported to spend 80% of his day reading] – and at how much I read.
 My children laugh at me.
 They think I’m a book with a couple of legs sticking out.

 Munger is also an original proponent of a multidisciplinary approach to reading: weaving together ideas and insights from multiple disciplines to redefine problems outside of normal boundaries and reach solutions based on a new understanding of complex situations.
 He reads across mathematics and the sciences, psychology, history and business.
-It was Charlie Munger who inspired me not to just read business books, but to learn much more broadly from everything around me and apply those lessons and concepts to situations pertinent to me and the leaders and entrepreneurs I work with.
+Charlie Munger inspired me not to just read business books, but to learn much more broadly from everything around me and apply those lessons and concepts to situations pertinent to me and my clients.

 Sapiens: A Brief History of Humankind, by Yuval Noah Harari.
 Harari is without doubt one of the best contemporary meta-thinkers, with the ability to weave ideas and words into compelling philosophies.
 He charts our origins from hunter gatherers 2.5 million years ago on to the rise of Homo Sapiens 200,000 years ago, then takes the reader through the Cognitive Revolution 70,000 years ago, the Agrarian Revolution 10,000 years ago, into the Scientific Revolution in the 1500s, the Industrial Revolution in the late 1700s and on to the present.
 As humans we are very good at seeing things from our own perspective and within short windows of time.
 This book will seriously challenge your horizons.